WCSCourses/ViralBioinfLAC2022/Modules/Phylogeny_&_Virus_Typing_HandsOnEx.md

 4. In this exercise, it is recommended to root the tree in the branch that connects lineage A with lineage B:
 ```
-Select the branch -> Reroot.
+Select the branch -> Reroot
 ```

 5. It is recommended to order the tree to improve its visualization: